- Normal precautions

 - the town of Ben Guerdane and the immediate surrounding area

 - the militarized zone in Tatouine Governorate that lies south of, but does not include, the town of El Borma

 We advise against all but essential travel to:

 - areas south of, and including, the towns of Nefta, Douz, Médenine, Zarzis

 Wide-ranging restrictions have been introduced to prevent and control the spread of COVID-19.
-From October 30th, a national curfew will be in place in all governorates of Tunisia between 8pm and 5am from Monday to Friday, and between 7pm and 5am on Saturday and Sunday.
+A nationwide curfew is in place between 8pm and 5am.
 Travel between governorates is not permitted, except for reasons of work, for students, and for exceptional reasons that can be duly justified.

-Other restrictions are in place which limit the capacity of cafes and restaurants, and gatherings of people in public places.
-All persons in Tunisia must wear a face mask in public places and workplaces.
+Other restrictions are in place, which limit the capacity of cafes and restaurants, and gatherings of people in public places.
+All persons in Tunisia must wear a facemask in public places, on public transport and workplaces.
+Additional restrictions or measures can be imposed at short notice.
 If you are in Tunisia, you should fully observe the measures that remain in effect.